 Signs of Anxiety in Children

-According to Kids Health,6 children are likely to exhibit anxiety symptoms through behavioral changes, such as clinginess, school absences, temper tantrums, crying, or changes in speech.
-However, children experiencing anxiety may also experience physical symptoms similar to adults, such as heart palpitations, sweaty palms, and irritability.
+Children are likely to exhibit anxiety symptoms through behavioral changes, such as clinginess, school absences, temper tantrums, crying, or changes in speech.6 However, children experiencing anxiety may also experience physical symptoms similar to adults, such as heart palpitations, sweaty palms, and irritability.
 Family members and school personnel are often the first to notice these types of changes in children.

 Signs of Anxiety in Teens

-According to the American Academy of Child and Adolescent Psychiatry, the symptoms of anxiety will vary from teen to teen.1 However, common symptoms include constant worrying, a sense of restlessness, and excessive stress.
-Parents/caregivers may also notice teenagers mentioning more physical symptoms such as headache, stomach ache, or muscle tension.
+The symptoms of anxiety will vary from teen to teen.1 However, common symptoms include constant worrying, a sense of restlessness, and excessive stress.
+Parents/caregivers may also notice teenagers mentioning more physical symptoms such as headaches, stomach aches, or muscle tension.

 Teenagers may also experiment with substances to help decrease symptoms and to relieve the stress associated with anxiety.7 Due to the importance of the teen years for social and emotional development, adults must be cognizant of possible anxiety symptoms in teens, or any behavioral/physical changes.